 Heating Oil Explained – An Easy Guide

 If this is the first time you have approached buying heating oil, then you may be a little overwhelmed with all the information that is being thrown at you.
-To make things easier, we have boiled down all the information you need about heating oil into this helpful guide.
+To make things easier for those that may be new to heating oil, we have boiled down all the information you need about heating oil into this helpful guide.

 - What Is Heating Oil?